best-esims-chile

 What is an eSIM, and how does it work in Chile?

-When you purchase an eSIM plan, the provider sends you a QR code or an in-app installation link.
-Scanning it securely loads the network profile onto your device.
-Once installed, the eSIM behaves exactly like a physical SIM.
-It connects your phone to local mobile networks for calls, messages, and data.
+When you buy an eSIM plan the provider sends a QR code or an in-app install link.
+Scanning it loads the profile onto your device, and from then on the eSIM behaves just like a normal SIM for data.
+You can keep your usual SIM active at the same time, so your home number still works for calls and texts.

 Best eSIMs for Chile in 2026

-The best eSIM for Chile depends on your data needs and how you travel.
-Below is a comparison of two trusted providers, Ubigi and Nomad, both offering reliable coverage across Chile, easy online setup, and flexible plans for every type of traveller.
+The best eSIM for Chile depends on how much data you need and how you like to manage it.
+Below are our two recommended providers, both offering reliable coverage across Chile, quick online setup, and flexible plans.

-• Affordable plans from 3 GB to unlimited data
+• Affordable plans from small bundles up to unlimited data

-• Strong 4G coverage across Chile's main cities and tourist regions
+• Strong 4G coverage on Entel, Movistar, and Claro

-• Works with dual SIM (keep your home number active)
+• Works with dual SIM, so you keep your home number active

-• App available for real-time data tracking and top-ups
+• App for real-time data tracking and easy top-ups

-• Ubigi discount code: 10% off your first purchase with NOMADWISE
+• Ubigi discount code: 10% off with NOMADWISE

 • Instant QR-code activation before departure